jsaropy/finalproject/README.md

                 sqlite> INSERT INTO orders (user_id, date_ordered, date_received) VALUES (1, '11-11-2024', '12-11-2024');
                 sqlite> INSERT INTO products (prod_name, prod_price) VALUES ('BIC Pens', 20.00);
                 sqlite> INSERT INTO orderproducts (order_id, prod_id, quantity) VALUES (1, 1, 3);
-                sqlite> INSERT INTO suppliers (name, address) VALUES ('Bookshop Van der Kreek', 'Lievevrouwestraat 12');
-                sqlite> INSERT INTO productsupplier (prod_id, supplier_id) VALUES (1, 1);

         - Modify products
             - Allow user to modify the products in the database (e.g., quantity etc)

-✅ - Show the user the description (If user types 3 display the following things):
-    - display_description
-    - display menu
-    - ONly add the description at the top of the menu, and refresh the page.

 # 5. Complete inventory UI